xarielah/nestjs-basic-auth/README.md

-# nestjs-basic-auth
+<h1 align="center">Basic Authentication & JWT Authorization</h1>

-This project is to example how basic autentication and a simple role-less authorization works using the enterprise-graded backend framework, Nest.js.
+An orthodox "Basic Authentication" modern example using the enterprise-graded backend framework, Nest.js.
+Basic authentication is a method of authinticating with a service, using a username and a password.
+Throughout the application resources, the application uses JWT tokens to authorize or deny users' access appropriately.

 ## Tech Stack